Image: AI generated

 Deployment — Releasing to the World

-The process of putting what you’ve made on the internet so others can access it.
+The process of putting what you’ve built on the internet so others can access it.

 "Deploy with Docker"